marijnh/Eloquent-JavaScript/06_object.md

 The `Temperature` class allows you to read and write the temperature in either degrees ((Celsius)) or degrees ((Fahrenheit)), but internally it stores only Celsius and automatically converts to and from Celsius in the `fahrenheit` getter and setter.

-{{index "static method"}}
+{{index "static method", "static property"}}

 Sometimes you want to attach some properties directly to your constructor function, rather than to the prototype.
 Such methods won't have access to a class instance but can, for example, be used to provide additional ways to create instances.

-Inside a class declaration, methods that have `static` written before their name are stored on the constructor.
+Inside a class declaration, methods or properties that have `static` written before their name are stored on the constructor.
 So the `Temperature` class allows you to write `Temperature.fromFahrenheit(100)` to create a temperature using degrees Fahrenheit.

 ## Inheritance